Leptobrachium/Gpshing/README.md

 - **CaneToad_BirdNET_Classifier_V072024.tflite**: The TensorFlow Lite model file for the cane toad classifier.
 - **Species_List_for_the_Classifier_V072024.txt**: A species list recognized by the classifier, including the cane toad.

 To use this classifier, you need to have BirdNET installed.
 Follow the installation and setup instructions provided in the [BirdNET-Analyzer GitHub repository](https://github.com/kahst/BirdNET-Analyzer).
-Please note that the classifier only works with older version of BirdNET.
-Currently it is not compatible with the new BirdNET 2.0.
+Please note that the classifier only works with the older version of BirdNET.
+Currently, it is not compatible with the new BirdNET 2.0.

 The full training dataset used to develop this classifier is available on Zenodo: